Peer-reviewed journal articles

 Other

-S Eskens (2020), Implications of the use of artificial intelligence by news media for freedom of expression, in Artificial intelligence in the audiovisual sector (IRIS Special 2020-2), European Audiovisual Observatory [PDF].
+S. Eskens (2020), Implications of the use of artificial intelligence by news media for freedom of expression, in Artificial intelligence in the audiovisual sector (IRIS Special 2020-2), European Audiovisual Observatory [PDF].
+[Edit on 8 April 2024:] This chapter is based on the report I coauthored with Helberger, Van Drunen, Bastian, and Möller for the Council of Europe in 2020.

 PhD thesis